 Why did god abandon us?
 What did we do to deserve this?
 What have we done wrong?
 I pray and pray.
 But there is nothing to pray to.
 I am all alone.
 I cry.
 It hurts.
 It hurts.
 It hurts so much.
 I know I know I cannot write longer cannot write longer.
 I don’t want to die I don’t want to die.
 Sleepy heavy dream white heart no one here.
 It is over.
 I know I cannot continue.
 This is the end.
 All is gone and I too will be gone.
 There is nothing I can say more.

 Ragna sat on the stairs next to the underground door and opened the book.
-Her finger brushed over the first sentence and read it: I am known as Alfrun, daughter of Briet and Dómari
+Her finger brushed over the first sentence: I am known as Alfrun, daughter of Briet and Dómari.

 To her surprise, the book felt solid and didn’t crumble away at the slightest touch.
 And luckily, the book was written in the runes of the Futhark.
 As they believed in another god, it could have been possible that they did not receive Twice’s gift.
 But as the first page showed, they had given the people of the forest their language.
 At least under Twice, they were all equal.